kamal1991kumar/FrontEnd-Framework/documentation/framework-file-structure.md

 ***

 ### Git > .gitignore
 This is a standard file which ignores files and folders from being added to Git commits.
 Folders like `node_modules` and `build` is not necessary to be added to code repository as they can be easily duplicated on any system.
 This framework gives, out of the box `.gitignore` file with some common ignored paths.
-Please consult **Avizva UI** team before making any changes to this file. [**Read more about .gitignore**](https://www.atlassian.com/git/tutorials/saving-changes/gitignore).
+Please consult **Demo UI** team before making any changes to this file. [**Read more about .gitignore**](https://www.atlassian.com/git/tutorials/saving-changes/gitignore).

 ***

 ### JS Linting tool > .eslintrc.js
 This file contains rule-set of [**ESLint**](https://eslint.org/).
 ESLint is a toolkit to maintain consistent code writing pattern.
 Webpack's `eslint-loader` uses this file to throw compilation error if a JavaScript syntax doesn't comply with rule-set of this file.
 We can ignore files or folder being tested by `ESLint` by adding them to `.eslintignore`.
 Format of `.eslintignore` is same as `.gitignore`.
-You are not allowed to modify this file as it contains standard rules used by **Avizva UI** team.
+You are not allowed to modify this file as it contains standard rules used by **Demo UI** team.

 ***